 - A. During the review of any operation and maintenance application should the director determine that the impounding structure has deficiencies of a nonimminent danger category, the director may recommend that the board issue a conditional operation and maintenance certificate. - B. The conditional operation and maintenance certificate for Class I, II and III High, Significant, and Low Hazard impounding structures shall be for a maximum term of two years.
-This certificate will allow the owner to continue normal operation and maintenance of the impounding structure, and shall require that the owner correct the deficiencies on a schedule determined by the director. - C. A conditional certificate may be renewed in accordance with the procedures of 4VAC50-20-120 provided that annual owner inspection reports are on file, and the board determines that the owner is proceeding with the necessary corrective actions. - D. Once the deficiencies are corrected, the board shall issue an operation and maintenance certificate based upon any required revisions to the original application. - E. The owner of any impounding structure, whether under conditional certificate or otherwise, shall meet the emergency action plan requirements setout in 4VAC50-20-175.
+This certificate will allow the owner to continue normal operation and maintenance of the impounding structure, and shall require that the owner correct the deficiencies on a schedule determined by the director. - C. A conditional certificate may be extended renewed in accordance with the procedures of 4VAC50-20-130 4VAC50-20-120 provided that annual owner inspection reports are on file, and the board determines that the owner is proceeding with the necessary corrective actions. - D. Once the deficiencies are corrected, the board shall issue a an regular operation and maintenance certificate based upon meeting the requirements of 4VAC 50-20-100 any required revisions to the original application. - E. The owner of any impounding structure, whether under conditional certificate or otherwise, shall meet the emergency action plan requirements setout in 4VAC50-20-175 or 4VAC50-20-177.

+Statutory Authority: §10.1-605 of the Code of Virginia.
 Historical Notes: Derived from VR625-01-00 §3.6, eff.
 February 1, 1989.